National's Amy Adams retiring from politics at 2020 election

-Amy Adams will retire from politics at the 2020 election, she announced today.
+Amy Adams choked back tears when she recalled how far she was from her distraught daughter at boarding school when she first became an MP.

+That was her memory of the hardest day in politics, and Adams is now looking forward to spending more time with her family after announcing today that she will step away from politics after the 2020 election.

-It is a surprise announcement, as Adams ran for the party leadership in February last year following Bill English's resignation.
+It was a surprise – not just for media, but also for her caucus colleagues when she told them this morning - as Adams had run for the party leadership in February last year following Bill English's resignation.

 She came second in that contest, and then became the finance spokeswoman under Simon Bridges' leadership.

-Meanwhile Adams' National colleague Alastair Scott also announced today that he would step down and not contest the 2020 election.
+Meanwhile Adams' colleague and Wairarapa MP Alastair Scott also announced today that he would step down and not contest the 2020 election.

-Adams, MP for Selwyn, said the announcement may have come as a "bolt from the blue" for others, but she had been thinking about it for some time.
+Adams, MP for Selwyn, said her announcement may have come as a "bolt from the blue" for others, but she had been thinking about it for some time.

-She said her decision was a difficult one, but it was about spending more time with family.
+She said her decision was a difficult one.

-She said when she came into politics, she promised that she would never cause a byelection, and that she would step aside if she felt she was 100 per cent into it.
+"The day I don't think I can give it all of the energy and hunger and wake up in the morning just wanting to rip into it, that's the time to go.

+But she only broke the news to caucus this morning, and the reaction had been "surprise".

-She said she became emotional talking to caucus this morning.
-"Putting it out there is a big call."
+"Putting it all out there is a big call," she said, adding that she had become emotional at the caucus meeting.

-She fought off tears as she spoke of the staff that she had worked with and the Selwyn electorate that she represents.
+She also fought back tears as she spoke of the staff that she had worked with and the people of Selwyn that she represents.

+Asked about her hardest day in politics, she said: "It was early on and my daughter was at boarding school ... she rang me up, late at night, she was at boarding school, she wasn't getting on with her friends, and I felt a million miles from her."

 She didn't believe in "a life in politics", and she didn't want to risk becoming bitter and half-hearted by sticking around.

-The next MP in Selwyn would have to walk the rural-urban divide, she said.
+She made the announcement today to give the next finance spokesperson for National enough time to get into the role before the 2020 election.

+National's spokesman for economic development Paul Goldsmith would be a front-runner to take over the role.

-She said she was proud of national environment standards, the rollout of broadband, and expunging homosexual convictions from her time in various ministerial roles.
+Her proudest moments in those roles included implementing national environment reporting standards, the rollout of fibre and broadband, and expunging homosexual convictions.

-She had wanted to do more in tackling family and sexual violence and was glad the Government had continued that work.
+She had wanted to continue to tackle family and sexual violence, and was glad the Government had continued that work.

-She said her hardest day in Parliament was early on, when her daughter was at boarding school and called her up in tears, and Adams was "a million miles from her".

-Her family had backed her life in politics, but were ecstatic at the news of her retirement.

-She said it was a "hard job", though it had been a privilege, but 12 years was a good length of service and it was time for her to go.

-"I have been incredibly privileged to serve as the MP for Selwyn and a member of the National Party caucus for almost 12 years.

 She had no idea what she would do next, and that was "exciting".
-Firstly she would spent time reconnecting with family.

-She said she became emotional talking to caucus this morning.
-"Putting it out there is a big call."

-Adams said that despite giving up her shadow portfolios, she would continue to work hard for her Selwyn constituents in the time she had left in Parliament.

 Adams was also Associate Minister for Canterbury Earthquake Recovery, and has previously spoken about the how the 2010 earthquake shook her home with such force that it threw a fish tank across her daughter's bedroom, shattering on the bed inches from her head.